 Companies selling natural products are desperate to find a preservative that can extend the life of their lotions and potions.
 Leucidal® Liquid has been the most recent attempt to create shelf-stable cosmetics and personal care products that can be considered natural – and safe.
 It’s made from fermented radish root, so at first blush, it would seem to pass muster.

 Contrary to popular perception, preservatives are not a way to keep products “fresh.”
 Rather, they need to protect against the natural growth of the wide range of molds/mildews, bacteria and yeasts that exist.
-In my last post, I wrote about how preservatives are designed to create a toxic environment so that these natural organisms can’t grow and take over the products we use.
+In an previous post, I wrote about how preservatives are designed to create a toxic environment so that these natural organisms can’t grow and take over the products we use.
 Broad spectrum preservatives are created to provide levels of toxicity high enough and broad enough to prevent (or kill) anything that could grow in your jars, tubes and bottles.
 This is important because it means protection against organisms that could result in infections to your skin/body.

 If you think about how bacteria and fungi grow in the presence of water, and considering that almost all cosmetics/toiletries are made with water (often as the first ingredient), you would have to question such a claim that one plant extract or derivative could guard against all the strains that thrive in moist, creamy environments.
 That’s why when Leucidal Liquid came out as a “natural” preservative it seemed too good to be true.
 Logically speaking, I suspected it might fend off some growth, but it was unlikely to fend off all.

 Some researchers in Canada had the same question.
 An independent study conducted at the University of Alberta, Edmonton, that was published in March 2015 in the Journal of Agricultural and Food Chemistry, tested what would appear on a product label as Leuconostoc/radish root ferment filtrate and is manufactured under the name of Leucidal® Liquid.
 The researchers found: